 Check out my other t-shirt refashions HERE and HERE.
 Now, you can either buy an old plain t-shirt, or use old tees you might already have.
 Either way, this diy t-shirt is your new favorite easy way to stay cool on those hot days the summer season brings.

-My supply lists are shoppable for your convenience!
+My supply lists for upcycle tutorials are shoppable for your convenience!
 Just click any (affiliate) link below to get everything you’ll need to complete this project without adding extra errands to your day.

 How To Refashion T-Shirts Into A Dress